Denver Police Encryption: When the Mile High City Went Dark

 When did Denver Police encrypt their radio communications?

-Denver Police Department completed full encryption of all radio channels in 2022, making it one of the largest metro areas in the country to go completely dark.
-Aurora, Lakewood, and surrounding agencies followed with coordinated encryption throughout 2022-2023.
+Denver Police Department completed full encryption of all radio channels in 2022.
+Aurora, Lakewood, and surrounding agencies followed through 2022-2023, producing a coordinated regional blackout across the Front Range.

 How did encryption affect communication during the Marshall Fire?

-The December 2021 Marshall Fire, which destroyed over 1,000 homes in Boulder County, exposed critical weaknesses in encrypted emergency communication.
-Residents reported confusion about evacuation zones and the inability to monitor real-time updates.
-While Denver proper wasn't directly affected, the regional encryption trend complicated mutual aid coordination.
+The December 2021 Marshall Fire destroyed over 1,000 homes in Boulder County.
+Residents reported confusion about evacuation zones and could not monitor updates in real time.
+While Denver proper was not directly in the fire's path, the regional encryption trend complicated mutual aid coordination between encrypted and unencrypted agencies.

 Can parents monitor police channels during school lockdowns in Denver?

-No. Since Denver Police encrypted in 2022, parents have no way to monitor police response during school lockdowns.
-This has been a significant concern for families who previously used scanners to track active situations at their children's schools.
+No. Since Denver Police encrypted in 2022, parents cannot monitor police response during school lockdowns.
+Families who previously used scanners to follow developing situations at their children's schools no longer have that option.

 Did Colorado's media access law (HB21-1250) restore scanner access?

 Colorado passed HB21-1250 in 2021, requiring agencies with encrypted systems to create media access policies.
-However, implementation has been inconsistent.
-As of 2026, few news organizations have working real-time access agreements with Denver-area law enforcement.
+Implementation has been uneven.
+As of 2026, few news organizations have functional real-time access agreements with Denver-area law enforcement.

 Are any Denver-area agencies still unencrypted?